2024-09-04

 • processing costs for windowed-sincs with frequently changing parameters can be reduced by reducing the resolution of changes. for example, only applying parameter changes for every 960 samples

-• band-pass filters can be optimised to become only low-pass or high-pass filters at the edges
+• band-pass filters can be optimized to become only low-pass or high-pass filters at the edges

 exemplary one-pole filter implementations